Midale: Parks and recreation

 Midale offers a variety of recreational venues.
 The local ice rink, Harry O Memorial Arena, is home to the Midale Mustangs of the men's senior Big 6 Hockey League.
 A team from Midale has won the Lincoln Trophy four times, once as the Miners in 1961 and three straight years as the Mustangs in the 2000s.
-The town also has a curling rink, museum, library, ball diamonds, and an outdoor swimming pool.
+The town also has a curling rink, the Joe Vilcu Memorial Civic Center, museum, library, ball diamonds, and an outdoor swimming pool.

 Twelve kilometres away is Mainprize Regional Park, which features an 18-golf course, camping, and swimming.
 Mainprize is on McDonald Lake, which is a man-made lake created in 1994 with the building of Rafferty Dam on the Souris River.